Terço dos Homens: Women's version

 The prayer of the Rosary is traditionally associated with women, who pray individually in their homes and parishes.
 However, a women's movement was founded, based on the good male example of prayer that developed.
 This Rosary women's prayer movement is called the Terço das Mulheres (Women's Rosary).
 The anthem of the movement was composed by Adriana Gil.
 The first pilgrimage of female tercistas to the National Sanctuary of Aparecida took place in 2014.
-In 2023 the 10th edition of the pilgrimage takes place, from March 10 to 12.
+In 2023 the 10th edition of the pilgrimage took place from 10 to 12 March.

 Annual meetings

 National meeting

 Every year, in February, the movement gathers at the Basilica of Our Lady of Aparecida.